snendev/simple-deno-react-stack/README.md

   - `/deps` - a folder that helps direct all local code to the correct remote dependencies (on both client and server)
   - `/server` - a folder where we define server behavior and render the React tree

-Advance to the next commit to create a client bundle for dynamic functionality on the client.
+Advance to the next commit to leverage React 18's support for server-rendered Suspense, and suspensefully fetch data.